LonLon-Ranch/Lon-Lon-MilkBar/README.md

-# Lon Lon MilkBar - BETA branch
+# Lon Lon MilkBar

 ## Lon Lon MilkBar is a fork of the original MilkBar Launcher project by the MilkBar Studios team.
-We DID NOT make the bulk of the mod, we just added features and made improvements.
+We DID NOT make the bulk of the mod, we just added features and made improvements to an already amazing project.

 You can find the changelog in this trello board: https://trello.com/b/VzEeQhBW/lon-lon-milkbar

-The beta here means this *MIGHT have some features that dont fully work or are still in testing but have random errors
+The beta branch might have some features that dont fully work or are still in testing but have random errors.

 **There are four important folders in this project listed below:**